ernestello/ShatterXorps/README.md

 ## Troubleshooting

 1  - Install the Vulkan SDK from [LunarG](https://vulkan.lunarg.com/sdk/home).
-2  - Add the SDK path to your system's environment variables:
-3  - Change Your Project's Target Platform to the same of Vulkan's SDK library
+2  - Change Your Project's Target Platform to the same of Vulkan's SDK library

     VULKAN_SDK = C:\VulkanSDK\<version>
-4  - Verify and Configure Linker Settings:
+3  - Verify and Configure Linker Settings:

     a.
 Include Vulkan Libraries
     Navigate to Linker Input: